12 Fun Outdoor Games For Solving Power Struggles With Kids

 Try acting scared yourself.
 Bumble and stumble.
 Or say, “This is too scary for me could we…” This takes the heat off an unwilling child and gets the rest of the kids laughing at you.

-It's also fine to expect tears.
+Some kids will go full force into play.
+It’s fine to stop and set limits if play veers toward danger or someone getting hurt.
+It’s also fine to expect tears.
 Physical challenge can stir up a lot of feelings in children, even triggering places where they lack confidence.
 Laughter gives them a safety belt they need for those feelings to erupt.

 That’s why you might see a child fall lightly, but then have a big upset.
 These light falls are like permission for a child to cry without losing face and getting those feelings unstuck through tears actually helps, so supporting them while they cry is useful.
 Try sentences like these: